yang/web-reader/README.md

 ### Resubmitting Old Failed Articles

+You can use the `reconvert` sub-command to force certain article IDs to get re-processed.
+This will just produce new MP3s in place.
+No new feed entries are created.
+Text won't be re-extracted - only the audio synthesis is rerun.

-You can use the `resubmit` sub-command to retry submitting old articles that failed.
+You can also use the `resubmit` sub-command to retry submitting old articles that failed.
+This will create new feed entries (and won't affect old entries).
 For instance,

     web-reader resubmit http://localhost:5000 -d 2015-11-01 -o oldest -n 20